Butcher Blocks

 Request a Quote

-Our Butcher Blocks are built in a variety of standard styles and thicknesses, using your choice of single or multiple wood species in each design.
+Our Kitchen Butcher Block Countertops are built in a variety of styles and thickness using your choice of single and/or multiple wood species.

 __________________________________________________________________________________________